sqlcipher/sqlcipher/README.md

 	PRAGMA key = "x'2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99'";

-To encrypt a database programatically you can use the `sqlite3_key` function.
+To encrypt a database programmatically you can use the `sqlite3_key` function.
 The data provided in `pKey` is converted to an encryption key according to the same rules as `PRAGMA key`.